Timcodingeur/romancheTrad/README.md

     cd ..
     ```

-3. Démarrez le serveur de développement :
+3. Start the development server:

     ```bash
     npm start
     ```

-4. Ouvrez votre navigateur et accédez à `http://localhost:3000`
+4. Open your browser and go to `http://localhost:3000`

-## Utilisation
+## Usage

-1. Ouvrez l'application dans votre navigateur.
+1. Open the application in your browser.
-2. Entrez le texte en Romanche dans le champ de saisie.
+2. Enter the text in Romansh in the input field.
-3. Cliquez sur le bouton "Traduire".
+3. Click on the "Translate" button.
-4. Le texte traduit en Français s'affichera sous le champ de saisie.
+4. The translated text in French will be displayed below the input field.

-## Fonctionnalités
+## Features

-- Traduction Romanche vers Français
+- Translation between Romansh, French, English, German, and Italian (Swiss languages + English).
-- Interface utilisateur simple et intuitive
+- Simple and intuitive user interface.
-- Design responsive pour mobile et desktop
+- Responsive design for both mobile and desktop.

-## Contribuer
+## Contributing

-Nous accueillons les contributions de la communauté.
-Pour contribuer, suivez ces étapes :
+We welcome contributions from the community.
+To contribute, follow these steps:

-1. Forkez le dépôt.
+1. Fork the repository.
-2. Créez une nouvelle branche (`git checkout -b feature/votre-nom-de-fonctionnalité`).
+2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Apportez vos modifications.
+3. Make your changes.
-4. Commitez vos modifications (`git commit -m 'Ajout de fonctionnalité'`).
+4. Commit your changes (`git commit -m 'Add feature'`).
-5. Poussez vers la branche (`git push origin feature/votre-nom-de-fonctionnalité`).
+5. Push to the branch (`git push origin feature/your-feature-name`).
-6. Ouvrez une Pull Request.
+6. Open a Pull Request.